ga-curriculum/intro-to-javascript-functions/parameters-and-arguments/README.md

 What if your function requires certain arguments, and you want to provide a default value for the parameter if an argument is not supplied when the function is invoked?

-No problem - JavaScript has the option to specify default parameters.
+No problem - JavaScript has the option to specify _default parameters_.
 By specifying a default, `name` will always equal 'friend' unless an argument is supplied!
 This overrides the default behavior of `name` being `undefined` unless passed an argument.

 ```javascript
 function sayHi(name = 'friend'){